 COVID-19 – What is Allens doing?

-Given the spread of the novel coronavirus (COVID-19) and its declaration by the World Health Organisation (WHO) as a public health emergency, we, like a lot of organisations, are taking active steps to help ensure the safety, health and wellbeing of our people and clients.
+Given the spread of the novel coronavirus (COVID-19) we, like a lot of organisations, have taken active steps to help ensure the safety, health and wellbeing of our people and clients.

 We continue to implement and update our risk and business continuity planning processes, and are actively preparing for how we can continue to operate as normally as possible through this period of uncertainty.

 The welfare of our people is at the forefront of our thinking, but we are also focussed on continuing to offer our clients the service to which they are accustomed.

 We have implemented safeguards that meet official Australian Government COVID-19 guidelines and taken additional steps aimed at minimising the potential impact.

 Our ongoing priority is the health and wellbeing of our people, our clients and our communities across all of our jurisdictions.
 From Monday, 4 May 2020, Allens offices in Papua New Guinea and Vietnam are operating as normal.
 Our Australian employees continue to work remotely however our Perth office is open for staff who wish to operate from the office.
 How we approach returning to our various offices will depend on local conditions so we will have different arrangements in place in different locations.

 All our lawyers and the majority of our support staff are issued with secure laptops which they use every day and can connect to the Allens network remotely.

 Many of our people work remotely on a regular basis.
 We have taken steps to ensure that we have the training, equipment and support in place to assist our people working from home for an extended period, and to ensure our IT systems are able to manage the increased number of remote connections.